mecha-cms/x.comment/README.md

 Release Notes
 -------------

+### 1.18.x

+ - Improved default XSS filter.
+Now will also filter HTML attributes started with `on` and HTML values started with `javascript:`.

 ### 1.18.0

 Start from this version, default comment type will be set to `HTML`.
 The default comment type value can be modified through `x.comment.page.type` setter/getter.
 Omitting this value will make the default comment type inherit to the current page type.